mk1859/single_seed/README.md

 background_dog1 <- background_reads (data_dog1, filtered_dog1)
 ```

-Then, we made plots for the number of target reads and fraction of background reads with the background_plot function.
+Then, we made plots for the number of target reads and the fraction of background reads with the background_plot function.

 time-course experiment
 ``` R